-(r Nephrin ELISA, Strip Plate) The Rat Nephrin kit contains all of the components and reagents...
+(r Nephrin ELISA, Strip Plate) - For Research Use Only The Rat Nephrin kit contains all...

-(h Nephrin ELISA, Strip Plate) The Human Nephrin kit contains all of the components and...
+(h Nephrin ELISA, Strip Plate) - For Research Use Only The Human Nephrin kit contains...

 Efficiently assess glomerular integrity in studies of diabetes, renal disease, and other pathogenic processes with our ready-to-use Nephrin ELISA kits.